-Energy Resistance: As a byproduct of the warlock's creation, its pilot can order the mech to resist energy 3/day, giving it energy (acid, cold, electricity, fire, or sonic).
+Energy Resistance: As a byproduct of the mech to resist energy 3/day, giving it energy resistance 10 against the chosen type of energy (acid, cold, electricity, fire, or sonic).
 This ability is identical to the spell of the same name as if used by a 3rd-level caster, giving it a duration of 30 minutes per use.
 Only one such resistance can be active at a time, and if the pilot triggers a new one it cancels any active resistance.
 Pilots who fear that their crew is being careless with fireball often use this ability.
 Activating it requires the use of a command word, and each warlock has its own unique command.